fluxfw/publish-utils/README.md

 publish-utils-revoke-tag-release /path/to/project
 ```

-- Revokes a git tag and push it
+- Revokes a git tag and pushes it
   - The tag is [publish-utils-get-release-tag](#publish-utils-get-release-tag)

 ### publish-utils-tag-release